(Updated Nov. 16, 2024)

 His best game for the 1965 Cardinals came on Sept.
 1, a day after his 28th birthday, when Stallard pitched a three-hit shutout in a 9-0 victory over the Cubs at Chicago.
 Stallard struck out eight and yielded only a double by Don Kessinger and singles by Joe Amalfitano and Ernie Banks.
 Boxscore

 Stallard finished second on the 1965 Cardinals in wins (11) and third in innings pitched (194.1).
 His 3.38 ERA was better than the team average of 3.77.
-His 11-8 record was the only time in seven big-league seasons that he posted a winning mark.
+His 11-8 record represented his lone winning season in the majors.